celte-team/celte-team.github.io/docs/04-Dev-documentation/03-System/Inputs/Inputs.md

 1. If we are currently a client, check the pressed inputs and send them using the network SDK in the container channel
 2. Replace all the input logic (basically all the native Godot functions like is_pressed, is_released...)
-3. Save inputs inside a file for debugging
-4. Simulate inputs from a log file

 here you can see an exemple, the first step is to check if we currently are the client and if it's the case we use godot system to treat the input.
 In the other case et do the same operation than godot but using our own input database, this database is feed by the celte network